 Although the T-CLAT is simple, at least on the surface, designing the T-CLAT formula so it “zeroes out” the Estate Tax is not quite so simple.

 - The 12 ways to draft a T-CLAT formula?

 - How to avoid the big trap - - the formula resulting in nothing remaining for the beneficiaries at the end of the T-CLAT term?

 - How the type of estate assets and their cash flow have to be factored in?

-If you’re a CPA, financial advisor or estate planning attorney who deals with high net worth prospects and clients, you should join us and nationally renowned estate planning attorney, Paul Hood, for a special 90 minute program entitled “T-CLATs: Beyond the Basics”.
+If you’re a CPA, financial advisor or estate planning attorney who deals with high net worth prospects and clients, you should join us and nationally renowned estate planning attorney, Paul Hood, for a special 90 minute program entitled “A Panacea or Potential Problem: T-CLAT’s Beyond the Basics”.